AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 #### Configuring a sequenced Dead-Letter Queue Provider

 In order to make it easier to use a dead-letter queue on multiple processing groups, it's possible to set a dead-letter queue provider.
-This is a function that takes a processing group, and returns either `null`, meaning it will not be configured using a dead-letter queue, or a function that takes `Configuration` and returns a new dead letter queue.
+The provider is a function that takes a processing group, and returns either `null`, meaning it will not be configured using a dead-letter queue, or a function that takes the `Configuration` and returns a new dead-letter queue.

 A `JpaSequencedDeadLetterQueue` configuration example which uses a collection to determine if a dead-letter queue should be created: